+Let us celebrate Eid Al-Adha 2020 along with Covid-19 preventive measures.
 Early August this year, Muslims around the world will celebrate Eid Al-Adha amid the Covid-19 pandemic.
-While the celebrations will still be overshadowed by the Coronavirus effects, governments around the world have started lifting public health measures.
+While the Coronavirus effects will still overshadow the celebrations, governments worldwide have started lifting public health measures.

 Although it is pleasing to have our life get back to normal, it is still our responsibility to be in charge of our health and safety.

 To avoid a sharp spike in infections during Eid Al-Adha, here are some Covid-19 health measures.

 Coronavirus, Covid-19 health measures to Celebrate Eid Al-Adha